proxystore/proxystore/docs/getstarted.rst

 proxy is used on the remote process, the underlying factory function will be executed to retrieve the target object from the Redis server.

-Using the :any:`Store <proxystore.store.base.Store>` store interface allows developers to write code without needing to worry about how data communication is handled and reduces the number of lines of code that need to be changed when adding or changing the communication methods.
+Using the :class:`Store <proxystore.store.base.Store>` store interface allows developers to write code without needing to worry about how data communication is handled and reduces the number of lines of code that need to be changed when adding or changing the communication methods.